 - (1) Payment of required principal and interest payments for any bonds issued for the water system. - (2) After all required principal and interest payments for any bonds issued for the water system have been made, any balance may be transferred to the capital fund.

 Sec.
 38-51.
-Removed.
+Water main capital recovery charge.